 Transfon Team

-Web performance plays a critical role in providing a positive user experience on the web.
+Web performance is key to providing a positive user experience on the web.
 To ensure that websites are responsive and interactive, web developers and publishers need to monitor and optimize various performance metrics.
 One such important metric is the Interaction to Next Paint (INP) score, which has recently gained support and is now integrated into Pubperf analytics.

-INP is a Core Web Vital metric that is set to replace First Input Delay (FID) in March 2024.
+INP is a Core Web Vital metric that replaced First Input Delay (FID) as a Core Web Vital in March 2024.
 It focuses on assessing a page's responsiveness by measuring the latency of all user interactions throughout a user's visit to a website.
-The INP score provides valuable insights into how well a page can respond quickly to user actions.
+The INP score provides worthwhile insights into how well a page can respond quickly to user actions.

 The calculation of the INP score involves measuring the duration of event handlers associated with an interaction, starting from the initiation of the interaction until the next frame is presented with visual feedback.
 The goal is to minimize this time gap and provide immediate visual feedback to users, indicating that their actions are being processed by the website.